-- Completion of the following 12 hours of social work prerequisite courses with a 2.75 GPA and a grade no lower than C in each class.
-(At least two of the courses must have an official grade at the time of application submission.)
-3 hours SOCW 221 - Introduction to Social Work , 3 hours SOCW 222 - Social Welfare: Emergence of the Social Services , 3 hours SOCW 239 - Human Behavior and the Social Environment , 3 hours SOCW 241 - Social Work Intervention .
+- Completion of the following 9 hours of social work prerequisite courses with a 2.75 GPA and a grade no lower than C in each class (at least two of the courses must have an official grade at the time of application submission):

-- Completion of 30 hours of Core 39 courses with a minimum grade of C in each of the following courses:
+- Completion of 30 hours of Core 39 coursework, including the following courses with a minimum grade of C in each course:

 - Transfer students will be evaluated on an individual basis.
 They must meet the minimum course work requirement(s) or their equivalent(s) to be eligible for admission to the program.

 - Completion of the application is required.
 It is the applicant’s responsibility to provide all materials to the Social Work department by the application deadline.
 The application must be complete for review by the admission committee.

 - A personal interview and/or additional evaluative data may be required of applicants.